dongjuns/dongjuns.github.io/_posts/2020-08-19-RoadDamageDetector.md

 just copy your libcudnn.so to your path, like /usr/local/cuda/lib64/

 - Experiment
-yolo family, v3 and v5
+yolo family, v3,v4 and v5
-Japan: Japan,InJa, InJaCz
+Japan: Japan, InJa, InJaCz
 India: India, InJa, InJaCz
 Czech: Czech, CzJa, InJaCz

-EffDet family, 0 5
-Japan: Japan,InJa, InJaCz
-India: India, InJa, InJaCz
-Czech: Czech, CzJa, InJaCz
+v5 is good than other versions,

+0.49: v4 CzInJa, v4 CzInJa, v5 Ja 0.4

 Ensemble using multiple models,